project-circles/circle-nodes/README.md

-# circle-nodes
+# Project Circles: Circle Node
-A node designed to interact and share with other circle nodes.
+A circle node is designed to interact and share information with other circle nodes without the need for a centralized server to store data.

+## Setup
+Circle nodes are written in Rust.
+To run a circle node, you need to download [Rust](https://www.rust-lang.org/tools/install) and clone this repository.
+Within this repository, simply run `cargo run` to start up a node.